crijke/crudl-example-express/README.md

 This is a [CRUDL](http://crudl.io/) example with [Node.js](https://nodejs.org), [Express](http://expressjs.com/) (REST and GraphQL) and [MongoDB](https://mongodb.com).

 * CRUDL is still under development and the syntax might change (esp. with connectors and views).
-* The relevant part for your admin interface is within the folder crudl-admin-rest/admin/ (resp. crudl-admin-graphql/admin/).
+* The relevant part for your admin interface is within the folder crudl-admin-rest/src/admin/ (resp. crudl-admin-graphql/src/admin/).
 All other files and folders are generally given when using CRUDL.
 * The views are intentionally verbose in order to illustrate the possibilites with CRUDL.
+* The folders crudl-admin-rest and crudl-admin-graphql are projects created with create-react-app.

 ## Contents
 * [Requirements](#requirements)